patrickmelix/PLAMS/doc/source/examples/BasisSetBenchmark/BasisSetBenchmark.ipynb.rst

    import sys
    import multiprocessing
-   from scm.plams import JobRunner, config, from_smiles, Settings, AMSJob, init, use_subdir import numpy as np
+   from scm.plams import JobRunner, config, from_smiles, Settings, AMSJob, init, JobAnalysis, use_subdir import numpy as np

    # this line is not required in AMS2025+